NCiccarelli/Question_answering_with_Transformers_library_and_Gradio_webapp/README.md

 # Question answering with the Transformers (HuggingFace) library and Gradio webapp

-In this repo, we fine tune the BERT model to perform classification on the IMDB dataset
+In this repo, we use HuggingFace transformers library for Question Answering.

 Libraries and installations